GXtechnic/Documentation/SOPs/SOP_2.md

 ## Responsibilities

-* The IT department will be responsible for removing and deleting the accounts and related access to systems as part of the termination of employee process.
+* The IT department will be responsible for removing and deleting the accounts and related access to systems as part of the termination of employee processes.

 <br>